 How do we face our families and friends after we've plumbed the depths of our relationships with them?
-Chloe Caldwell can teach you how in this four-week workshops on the art of personal essays.
+Chloe Caldwell can teach you how in this four-week workshop on the art of personal essays.

 Your Instructor: Chloe Caldwell, author of 'I'll Tell You in Person' and 'Women'